LBTO/elab_lib/test/readme.txt

 ELAB_LIB TEST
 -------------

-IMPORTANT: It is better to delete the files in elab_cache before running the tests!
+IMPORTANT: Delete the files in elab_cache before running the tests ("rm -r elab_cache/*" in test directory)!

 This directory contains a series of test scripts, together with representative test data.